 If you’re looking for a way to keep more of your hard-earned money by reducing your tax burden, consider installing solar.

-The Solar Investment Tax Credit (ITC) will allow you to recoup 26% of the cost of your solar system through a credit on the following year’s or years’ taxes.
-However, it won’t be around forever.
-In 2023 this credit decreases to 22%, and in 2024, it’ll decrease to just 10%.
+The Solar Investment Tax Credit (ITC) will allow you to recoup 30% of the cost of your solar system through a credit on your taxes.

 In addition to the ITC is another tax-saving incentive: 100% bonus depreciation.
 This allows you to accelerate all the federal depreciation savings to your taxes the year your system is placed into service.